alixander/redux-store-validator/README.md

 ### Purpose

 In a large React/Redux app, the store can become intractable.
 A common cause of bugs is when the data in the store has changed in a way that the developer didn't expect. `redux-store-validator` is intended to facilitate adding detection of when such a scenario occurs.
 You can add as many or as little validators to specific parts of your store, and act on it accordingly.
-For example, you can add a validator check that a value which you expected to be always positive ever becomes negative.
+For example, you can add a validator to check that a value which you expected to be always positive ever becomes negative.
 If so, you can log or recover right after the offending action modifies the store.

 ### Usage